 - 2 T chopped parsley

-- Using a dutch oven or other heavy pot, cook the bacon until crisp.
+- Using a dutch oven or other heavy pot, cook the bacon until almost crisp.

-- Remove from pan, drain, cool and chop.
+- Remove from pan, drain, cool and chop, not too fine.

-- Add the spinach, salt, and garlic into the pan and cook just until the spinach is wilted.
+- Add the spinach and salt into the pan and cook just until the spinach is wilted.

 - Add the cooked turkey, butter, bacon, broth and milk back into the spinach mixture.